JushLeHuuTin/QuanLiNhaHangKotlin/README.md

 # Mobile App Showcase

-This repository contains a demo of our mobile application, showcasing its key features and design.
+This repository contains a demo of our mobile application, showcasing its key

 ## Screenshots